Boise State vs. Air Force NCAA Football Odds, Plays and Insights | October 16, 2021

 Air Force Stats and Trends

-- In Air Force's six games this season, it has four wins against the spread.
+- Air Force has played six games, with four wins against the spread.

-- Air Force's games this year have hit the over on two of five set point totals (40%).
+- Air Force's games this season have hit the over on two of five set point totals (40%).

-- Air Force is 4-1 against the spread and 5-1 overall in games when it records more than 21.8 points.
+- Air Force is 4-1 against the spread and 5-1 overall in games when it puts up more than 21.8 points.

-- Air Force is 2-1 against the spread and 3-1 overall when the team amasses more than 414.3 yards.
+- Air Force is 2-1 against the spread and 3-1 overall when the team piles up over 414.3 yards.

-- The Falcons have turned the ball over three times, 13 fewer times than the Broncos have forced turnovers (16).
+- The Falcons have three giveaways this season, while the Broncos have 16 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.